 Black music and southern culture intersect with deep roots in hip-hop, gospel, jazz, blues and rock.
 They’re woven with rich history, resiliency, and storytelling that elicits a quest for a higher-calling in those who connect with them.
 The same rings true in the music created by South Carolina Lowcountry artist Benny Starr.

 This most recent solo project, A Water Album, recorded live with his fellow bandmates The Four20s, at Charleston Music Hall, was released on Juneteenth 2019.
-Following the release of A Water Album, Benny Starr has been featured in The Oxford American’s yearly southern music issue, made history by becoming the first Hip-Hop artist to perform at Spoleto Festival USA, partnered with Elizabeth Warren's Presidential Campaign as a South Carolina surrogate, as well as A Water Album being named “South Carolina’s Best Album” in 2019, by the Free Times.
+Following the release of A Water Album, Benny Starr has been featured in The Oxford American’s yearly southern music issue, made history by becoming the first Hip-Hop artist to perform at Spoleto Festival USA, as well as A Water Album being named “South Carolina’s Best Album” in 2019, by the Free Times.